winston-yallow/godot-clouds/README.md

 # Godot Clouds
 Noise based clouds for godot.
 Made for the monthly challenge of the [Godot Effects and Shaders Discord](https://discord.gg/HX4xAGaGjm).
+The theme was "Weather".

 ## License
 This project uses the [MIT License](LICENSE).